JonathanVidmar/BLEPublicTransport/USE CASES.md

 2. The user has finished his journey and leaves the transportation vehicle/station.
 3. The user receives information about the finished journey, e.g cost, duration etc.

+### Use case 10

+_Prerequisites: The user is at the station and has bought a ticket._

+1. The user approaches the gates.
+2. The user receives a notification to open the gates.
+3. The user clicks the notification.
+4. The gates open.

+### Improvements to previous use cases as brought up by the first round of usability testing

 ## Iteration Five

 ## Iteration Six